chrisgrieser/nvim-recorder/README.md

 	mapping = {
 		startStopRecording = "q",
 		playMacro = "Q",
+		-- ⚠️ this should be a mapping you don't normally use in insert mode insertPlayMacro = "<C-q>",
 		switchSlot = "<C-q>",
 		editMacro = "cq",
 		deleteAllMacros = "dq",
 		yankMacro = "yq",
 		-- ⚠️ this should be a string you don't use in insert mode during a macro addBreakPoint = "##",
+		-- ⚠️ this should be a string you don't use in normal mode during a macro insertAddBreakPoint = "<C-e>",
 	},

 	-- Clears all macros-slots on startup.